1. What is SAP HANA One?

 17. Are there other SAP products available in AWS Marketplace?

 SAP Business Objects and SAP Afaria cloud edition are available on AWS Marketplace.

 If you are HANA One Rev 80.0 or later, please use user ‘ec2-user’ to ssh to the HANA One instance.

 If you are HANA One Rev 70.0 or earlier, please use user ‘root’ to ssh to the HANA One instance.

-After ssh-ing to the instance as ‘ec2-user’, you may execute commands that require ‘root’ privileges by using the ‘sudo’ command.
+After login in via ssh into the instance as ‘ec2-user’, you may execute commands that require ‘root’ privileges by using the ‘sudo’ command.

 Total Cost and Cost Control